 We recently celebrated one year of minimalism, and in the anniversary post, I mentioned what we purchased in the last 12 months.
 But there’s also a lot of stuff that we didn’t buy, so let’s talk about reusable items.

-We recently celebrated 1 year of minimalism and in the anniversary post I mentioned what we purchased in the last 12 months.
-But there’s also a lot of stuff that we didn’t buy.
 When we were still in the decluttering and minimising phase, we tried to switch everything we can to a reusable option.
-I wrote a blog post about all the new habits we were trying out, but the emphasis was on space optimisation and environment, but truth is, we also saved some money.
-While I’m writing this, I have no idea how much, but let’s do the math together.
+I wrote a blog post about all the new habits we were trying out, but the emphasis was on space optimization and environment, but the truth is, we also saved some money.
+Let’s do the math together.

 Kitchen paper towels

 - I would have bought one pack of 3 per month: £1.59 x 12 = £19.08.

 - Replaced with microfibre cloths, pack of 4: £3.